Greater Manchester detective Stephen Hardy jailed for raping child

 A former detective who subjected a child to "sickening sexual abuse" from the age of 12, including raping them, has been jailed for 26 years.

-Stephen Hardy, of Greater Manchester Police, was convicted of rape, sexual assault and causing a child to engage in sexual activity.
+Stephen Hardy, of Greater Manchester Police (GMP), was convicted of 20 sexual abuse offences including six counts of rape.

+The 46-year-old did not show "one iota of remorse" for his behaviour, the sentencing judge said.

-He was convicted following a four-week trial at Liverpool Crown Court.
+The ex-officer was convicted following a four-week trial at Liverpool Crown Court.

 Judge Robert Trevor-Jones told Hardy he had treated his victim "like a puppet or sex object" and had held a spell over them.